 The psychologist was kind and respectful, and we had a lovely conversation.
-I took about two tests that contained around 200 questions if I remember correctly, and we did the Rorschach test.
+It took about two different days to talk, answer about a billion questions on a test and take the Rorschach test.
 I know the latter is not exactly scientifically correct but I did not mind.

 Seeing my diagnosis, Emotionally Unstable Personality Disorder (Borderline), written on the official piece of paper with my psychiatrist’s name underneath, made me feel better for a while.

 Because then came the devastating reality when I realized what it truly means to live with Borderline Personality Disorder.

 People fear what they don’t understand.
 They stigmatize.
 They demonize and point fingers and create subreddits with thousands of members who call you an abusive psychopath and ban you if you try to defend yourself.